StuTaitAtSTCG/rebuild-mac-Jamf/README.md

 #!/bin/bash

 # Create a BackupHD volume
 # !
-Check to make sure there is not a BackupHD already
-# !
 Check to make sure disk1 is where it should be created, manual check atm
+if [ ! -d "/Volumes/BackupHD" ]; then
   echo "Creating BackupHD volume"
   /usr/sbin/diskutil ap addVolume disk1 APFS BackupHD
+else
+  echo "BackupHD already exists" fi

 # Sync the User accounts to the BackupHD volume
 echo "Syncing the User accounts to BackupHD volume"